-DR: As an indigenous person, being in a mainstream schooling system I always knew my life reality was different than what my experience in school was.
-For instance, school was always mainstream and centered around different values and approaches compared to how I was raised.
+DR: As an indigenous person in a mainstream schooling system, I always knew my day-to-day reality was different from my educational experience.
+For instance, school was mainstream and centered around different values and approaches from those I was raised with.
 As a result, I have always known and felt the difference, throughout my years in mainstream education.
-When I entered the inner city, the way I saw people doing work and the were doing “profession” was when I realized that this aligns more with me and how I was raised.
-The way I saw indigenous people delivering service and working, demonstrated that those are the people who I wanted to work for and with.
+When I entered the inner city, I witnessed how indigenous people were working and their “professions”, and realized that it aligned more with my values and how I was raised.
+The way indigenous people were delivering services and working proved to me that these were the people I wanted to work for and with.

-AKS: Any historical lessons from previous virus outbreaks (H1N1 swine flu outbreaks) that were put into effect for the Covid-19?
+AKS: Were there any historical lessons from previous virus outbreaks (H1N1, swine flu outbreaks) that were put into effect for Covid-19?

-DR: Previously, viruses have brought to the forefront how they impact indigenous people differently.
-As a society as a whole it feels we didn’t take those lessons well.
-With COVID-19, it has hit the globe in a broader way then any other virus.
-As a result, more people are feeling the impact that previously indigenous people have felt most acutely.
-More people can relate and understand as now they have had experienced themselves.
-For example, we see this idea of everyone having to line-up for any services.
-Those people who have privilege in comparison to those of lesser economic means are not used to having line-up for services such as food.
-There is also scarcity which people of privilege don’t have to encounter often but if you are living in poverty it is quite normal.
-To feel like you aren’t able to get want you need leads to the panic buying and lack of generosity.
-While indigenous have learned a few lessons, in reality we still aren’t resourced to deal with outbreaks like we are dealing currently.
+DR: Previously, virus outbreaks have highlighted how indigenous people are impacted differently.
+As a society as a whole, it feels we didn’t learn from those lessons.
+COVID-19 has hit the globe more extensively than any other virus.
+As a result, more people are feeling the impacts that previously only indigenous people had felt most acutely.
+More people can relate and understand as now they have experienced it themselves.
+For example, the idea of everyone having to line-up for all services.
+People who are privileged in comparison to those of lesser economic means are not used to having to line-up for basic services such as food.
+There is also the issue of scarcity, which people of privilege don’t encounter often, but if you are living in poverty, it is quite normal.
+Feeling like you aren’t able to get what you need leads to panic buying and a lack of generosity.
+While indigenous people have learned a few lessons, in reality, we still don’t have the resources to deal with outbreaks like we are dealing with currently.

-AKS: Is there an indigenous holistic approach to understand and fight the pandemic?
+AKS: Is there an indigenous holistic approach to understanding and fighting the pandemic?

-AKS: What are ways that you are seeing the organizations and projects you are working with adapt in the midst of the current pandemic?
+AKS: How do you see the organizations and projects you are working with adapt in the midst of the current pandemic?

-AKS: How difficult is it to shift your work on-line, and practise social/physical distancing?
+AKS: How difficult is it to shift your work on-line, and practice social/physical distancing?

 DR: Most of the Winnipeg Boldness Project partners have been working immensely hard.
-It is seen that their proactive work has shifted towards getting food and emergency supplies into the community.
-People are having to spend their program budgets and use that money for purchasing of grocery’s and ways to get food to community’s’.
-Our partners don’t have a lot time for meetings, they will make time if they feel the meeting will help in serving the community.
-Moving to an online methodology has a whole bunch of challenges because of certain economic circumstances.
-In the community we see families not having the hardware, access to Wi-Fi, or enough screens per household.
-People don’t have quiet spaces; during meetings with the parents you have the whole family interacting.
-People are pretty exhausted because of all the demands.
+Their proactive work has shifted towards getting food and emergency supplies into the community.
+Organizations are having to spend their program budgets and use the money to purchase groceries and find ways to get food to communities.
+Our partners don’t have a lot of time for meetings, but they will make time if they feel the meeting will help in serving the community.
+Moving to an online system has a long list of challenges because of certain economic circumstances.
+In the community, there are families without the hardware, without access to Wi-Fi, or to enough screens per household.
+People don’t have the luxury of having quiet spaces to work in.
+During meetings with the parents, you have the whole family interacting.
+People are pretty exhausted from all the demands.
 Our community doesn’t have easy access to credit cards, people still have to go outside.
-There is no social distancing when using buses or taxi’s when having to go to buy their supplies.
-There is also a lot of families with fixed incomes where people go load up on supplies when they receive their monthly cheque aren’t able to have access to supplies as they will be gone.
-Parents are showing fear and anxiety about going outside as there isn’t a lot of space to move around in the inner city.
-Because of the nature of the work a lot of people still have to go to work.
+There is no social distancing when using buses or taxis when they buy their supplies.
+There are also many families with fixed incomes, who tend to load up on supplies when they receive their monthly cheque but aren’t able to have access to them as they are all out.
+Parents are expressing their fear and anxiety about going outside as there isn’t a lot of space to move around in the inner city.
+Because of the nature of their work, many people still have to go in every day.

-AKS: Do the measures adopted by the government are harder to implement due to cultural differences (community oriented versus a more individual focus measure)?
+AKS: Are the measures adopted by the government harder to implement due to cultural differences (community-oriented versus a more individual model)?

-DR: I’m in Manitoba, and what our provincial government is saying is very different than the federal government.
-Federally we have a government that is saying “we are here for you” and encouraging Canadians to apply for various emergency programs.
-While our provincial has taken the austerity approach, and identifying who are the essential and not essential workers.
-This has created fear about masses of people getting laid off, as university are being asked to cut back by 30% and the public service are seeing a reduced work week of two days.
-The reasoning being we all need to take a hit in order to redirect resources to the healthcare.
+DR: I’m in Manitoba, and our provincial government is taking a very different approach than the federal government’s.
+Federally, we have a government that is saying “we are here for you” and encouraging Canadians to apply for various emergency programs.
+On the other hand, our province has taken the austerity approach and identified who the essential and non-essential workers are.
+This has generated fear about masses of people being laid off, as universities are being asked to cut back by 30% and public services are reducing their workweek to two days.
+Their reasoning is that we all need to take a hit in order to redirect more resources to healthcare services.
 The federal programs have been fairly responsive and easy to access.
-However, our provincial hasn’t announced anything.
-This has made everyone worried about their regular program being cut.
-The irony is that people are spending more money, as they are using program budgets for staffing.
+However, our provincial government hasn’t announced any measures.
+This has made many organizations worried about their regular program fund being cut.
+The irony is that these same organizations are spending more money, as they are using program budgets for staffing.

-AKS: Any measures/capacity building you think the organizations will be adopting as a result of the pandemic?
+AKS: Are there any measures or capacity-building you think organizations will be adopting as a result of the pandemic?

-AKS: Any indigenous gender specific approach to health during these challenging times?
+AKS: Are there any indigenous gender-specific approaches to health during these challenging times?

-DR: While I think there are indigenous approaches I don’t now if they would be gender specific.
-Western society is set up for resourcing and programming that divides up gender and family.
-Indigenous approaches are more holistic and family oriented.
-Indigenous culture is not worried about the titles and more focused on the relationship.
-This confuses our system when understanding who qualifies for certain resources.
+This confuses our system when we try to understand who qualifies for certain resources.
 We do have a lot of roles for women and roles for men that come through in ceremony.
-There is a lot of healing that happens in ceremony, that would fall into mental health approaches.
+There is a lot of healing that happens in ceremonies, that would fall under mental health approaches.

-AKS: Have you witnessed new crisis emerged as a result of the self-isolation/quarantine?
+AKS: Have you witnessed new crises emerge as a result of self-isolation and quarantine?

-DR: While I watch various public officials and Premiers talk, I don’t hear them talking about the things I hear family’s talk about.
-I’m not talking about all family’s but mostly inner city families with economic challenges.
+DR: While I listen to various public officials and premiers talk, I don’t hear them talking about the things I hear families talking about.
+I’m not talking about all families but mostly inner-city families with economic challenges.
 They are talking about the struggles of being at home with the kids all day.
-This is taking into consideration trying to understand the schooling for their kids and providing food all day that would have been apart of programming.
-There is also uncertainty when thinking long term, especially as summer is coming there normally is summer camps.
-It is known that the more isolation there is the worse it gets for families.
+This includes trying to understand their children’s schooling and providing food all day, which usually would have been covered in part by other programs.
+There is also uncertainty about the long term.
+As summer approaches, they wonder if there will still be summer camps.
+It is known that the more isolation there is, the worse it gets for these families.

 AKS: Have you had to lay off staff as a result of the pandemic?

-DR: No, at the Winnipeg Boldness Program we haven’t had to lay off any staff as there is only of us.
-However, I have heard from the community organizations that they have had to lay of some staff due to less budget and having to change in job titles.
-There is also a lot of fear within the staff of contracting COVID-19 or getting our older population sick, meaning they aren’t wanting to come to work.
+DR: No, at The Winnipeg Boldness Program we haven’t had to lay off any staff as we are a small team.
+However, I have heard from other community organizations that they have had to lay off staff due to budget cuts and change job titles.
+The staff are also fearful of contracting COVID-19 or getting our older population sick, meaning they are hesitant to come in to work.

-AKS: Do you see any specific impact of COVID-19 on the indigenous community and the province of Manitoba?
+AKS: Do you see any specific impacts of COVID-19 on the indigenous community and the province of Manitoba?

-DR: I think it just emphasizes the economic inequalities and the limited accessing to supplies, technology, protective equipment.
-All the social distancing guidelines are difficult to follow as our community isn’t equipped properly in comparison to the mainstream society.
+DR: I think it just emphasizes the economic inequalities and the limited access to supplies, technology, and protective equipment.
+All the social distancing guidelines are difficult to follow as our community isn’t as properly equipped in comparison to mainstream society.

-AKS: Any consultation with other partners in different provinces?
+AKS: Have you consulted other partners in different provinces?
 Internationally?

-DR: Due to the Winnipeg Boldness Project and my interest in social innovation world, I have built great connections.
+DR: Through The Winnipeg Boldness Project and my interest in the social innovation world, I have built great connections.
 I have been able to have access to the top emergency response people in the world.
-Giving me the privilege to be apart of webinars where I have learned tips and techniques to help with the Winnipeg Boldness Project.
+This has given me the privilege of participating in webinars in which I have learned tips and techniques to help with The Winnipeg Boldness Project.

-AKS: Did any long-term goals for either the Winnipeg Boldness Project or any other projects changed due to the current situation, with COVID-19?
+AKS: Did any long-term goals for either the Winnipeg Boldness Project or any other projects change due to the current situation?

-DR: Not yet, we are a collaborative platform.
-We are just starting to learn the online tools to be able to collaborate.
-Much of our work was face to face and interactive, as a result there is a lot of uncertainty if we able to move to an online mode.
-A lot of our work was cross-sectoral, with the emergency response we haven’t done a lot of cross-sectoral work.
-There is a lot of sensitivity of the current situation and not getting into business as usual.
-The Winnipeg Boldness Project is a year to year endeavour, if the pandemic goes on for a year we don’t know if we would be able to progress foreword.
+DR: Not yet, we are a collaborative platform and we are just starting to learn the online tools necessary to collaborate.
+Much of our work was face-to-face and interactive, as a result, there is a lot of uncertainty if we will be able to shift to an online mode.
+A lot of our work was cross-sectoral, because of the emergency response, we haven’t done a lot of cross-sectoral work lately.
+There is a lot of sensitivity to the current situation and not getting into business as usual.
+The Winnipeg Boldness Project is a year-to-year endeavor, if the pandemic goes on for a year we don’t know if we will be able to continue making progress.

-AKS: Thank you for taking the time to do this interview.
+AKS: Thank you for taking the time to do this interview with us.